Table of Contents

 Try to describe the characteristics of a person who is close to you.
 You will primarily name enduring characteristics (traits), which influence the life of that person in a particular way.
 Is the individual, for instance, extraverted, reserved or open for new experiences?
 The following terms are used in the context of personality characteristics in psychology:

-- Traits: Enduring personality characteristics – personality is defined as the sum of all of these traits.
+- Traits: Enduring personality characteristics – personality is defined as the sum of these traits.
+They are also known as habitual patterns of behavior, thought or emotions.

 - Predisposition: The characteristics of an individual determine his behavior.